natalieagus/50002/docs/Labs/lab4-part1.md

 ### Checkoff

-As stated in the beginning of this document, you need to complete all the above and demonstrate a working Beta CPU by the end of next week's lab.
+As stated in the beginning of this document, you need to complete all the above tasks and demonstrate a working Beta CPU using the "better test instructions" above by the end of next week's lab.
 You can checkoff as a group. <span className="orange-bold">Only group members who are present gain the marks (unless valid LOA).</span>

 {: .new-title}
 > Checkoff